Alcohol Advisory Board

 The Statesboro Tree Board was established on January 15, 1991.
 The Board consists of 9 members appointed by the Mayor and City Council to serve staggered terms of 6 years.
 The Board is responsible for hearing request for variances for special use permits in the enforcement of the City of Statesboro Tree Ordinance .

-The Statesboro Tree Board meets the 4 th Tuesday of every month at 1:30 P.M. in the Drummer Building located in the alley on the west side of City Hall.
+The Statesboro Tree Board meets on the 3rd Tuesday of every month at 1:30 P.M. in the Drummer Building located in the alley on the west side of City Hall.
 No meeting will be held in the month of July or December.

 Statesboro Works!
 Committee

 The mission of the Mayoral Committee on workforce development is to utilize creative and innovative solutions to reduce poverty and build an inclusive economy by assisting Statesboro job seekers to maximize career potential by developing skills and educational credentials to earn a living wage and businesses with the talent they need to prosper.

 “The standard has been lifted.
 We are Statesboro Strong”

 The City of Statesboro recognizes the immense value of the youth in the community and their potential impact on the future of this nation.
 Thus, the Statesboro Youth Committee was created with the intent of fostering development through civic engagement, education, leadership, service learning opportunities, job training and development and the empowerment through individualism.
 The member shall work towards securing a future rooted in an evolving standard for local youth.

 Committee on Diversity and Inclusion